shakacode/uber_task/README.md

 ## Examples

-You can run some examples at `examples/` folder:
+You can find examples of gem usage at `examples/` folder:
 ```
 ruby examples/download_and_move_file.rb
 ```